Value your car

 5 Registration date Confirms actual year of manufacture RC field Seller claiming 2020 on a 2018-registered car

 6 Production date vs registration date Were they in the same model year?
-RC field — compare manufacture date and registration date Car manufactured in Dec 2019 but registered in Feb 2020 — technically a 2019-manufactured car sold as a 2020 model
+RC field — compare both dates Car manufactured Dec 2019, registered Feb 2020 — technically a 2019-manufactured car

 7 State of registration Local vs out-of-state RC field Out-of-state = re-registration cost + NOC delay